Yahweasel/aokv/README.md

 An AOKV file consists of a sequence of AOKV blocks.
 There is no header to the entire AOKV file; instead, an AOKV file can be recognized by the header to the first block in the file.
+There are two types of AOKV blocks: key-value pair blocks, and index blocks.
+The first block in any AOKV file is always a KVP block.

+### KVP blocks

-An AOKV block consists of a block header, the key (in UTF-8), and a body.
+An AOKV key-value pair block consists of a block header, the key (in UTF-8), a body, and a footer.

-A block header is four 32-bit unsigned integers.
+A KVP block header is four 32-bit unsigned integers.
 The first two are just identification magic, and are always 0x564b4f41, 0x93c1af97.
 Note that in little-endian, the first value is the ASCII string `"AOKV"`.
 The second is just a random, unique number for identification.
 The third word is the length of the